 \subsection{Tunnel resonant hole states}

 \paragraph*{} Away from resonance (Figure~\ref{fig-sub:system_band_edge-zero_field} and Figure~\ref{fig-sub:system_band_edge-with_field}), the hole states are well confined to their respective dots.
-The zero field energy of the dot states are different for the two dot due to the slight difference in strain caused by the placement of the wetting layer, breaking mirror symmetry.
-The tunnel coupling strength between the states of opposing dots can be characterized by the hybridization of the states when the dots are brought into energetic resonance (Figure~\ref{fig-sub:system_band_edge-with_field}).
+The zero-field energies of the dot states are different for the two dots due to the difference in strain caused by the placement of the wetting layer, breaking mirror symmetry.
+The tunnel coupling strength between the states of opposing dots can be characterized by the hybridization of the states when the dots are brought into energetic resonance (Figure~\ref{fig-sub:system_band_edge-resonance}).
 We investigate the coupling strength by looking at the behavior of the hole state energies as the holes are brought into resonance by a uniform electric field applied along the stacking axis of the two QDs \cite{brackerEngineeringElectronHole2006,dotyAntibondingGroundStates2009}.
-The interaction between the states hybridizes the states to form symmetric and antisymmetric pairs, i.e., molecular states.
-The anti-crossing energy between the symmetric and anti-symmetric pair at resonance is representative of the strength of the tunnel coupling strength between the dots.
+The interaction between the states hybridizes the states to form symmetric and anti-symmetric pairs, i.e., molecular states.
+The anti-crossing energy between the symmetric and anti-symmetric pair at resonance is representative of the strength of the tunnel coupling between the dots.

 \paragraph*{} The introduction of \ce{GaBiAs} in place of GaAs enhances the tunnel coupling in two distinct ways.
-First, raising the valence band energy (lowering the energy barrier) of the barrier material weakens the tunnel barrier and promotes dot-to-dot tunnel coupling \cite{linIncorporationRandomAlloy2019}.
-Second, Bi atoms are larger than As.
-Introducing Bi to the \ce{GaAs} barrier introduces additional strain into the system.
+First, raising the valence band energy (lowering the energy barrier) of the barrier material weakens the tunnel barrier and promotes dot-to-dot tunnel coupling (Section~\ref{subsec:resonance-gabias_x}).
+Second, since \ce{Bi} atoms are larger than \ce{As}, introducing \ce{Bi} to the \ce{GaAs} barrier introduces additional strain into the system.
 If the amount of strain applied to the two dots by the alloy is not equivalent, the hole state energies of the two dot are shifted by different amounts, changing the potential bias at which resonance occurs.
-Yet, when the alloy strain applied without the orbital effects of the alloy, the strength of the tunnel coupling between the dots at resonance remains unaffected.
+Yet, the effect of alloy strain alone does not change the strength of the tunnel coupling between the two dots (Section~\ref{subsec:geo-effects}).